 Taunts are now cancellable

 Ultimate takes things a little further by letting you cancel taunts with any character.
-While some aren’t fans of the change, they think it cheapens the value of the taunt, it’s a small edition that adds a fun way to bait attacks (especially that each character is equipped with several different taunts).
+While some aren’t fans of the change as they think it cheapens the value of the taunt, it’s a small, somewhat harmless edition that adds a fun way to bait attacks (especially that each character is equipped with several different taunts).

 Stages get picked before characters

-Ever since the late '90s, we've had to choose our characters before we chose the level they beat each other up on.
-While it may seem like the most pointless thing to point out, it actually changes everything.
+Ever since the late '90s we've had to choose our characters before choosing the stage they beat each other up on.
+While it may seem like the most pointless thing to point out, it actually changes a lot.